striezel/botvinnik/doc/readme.md

 from Wikipedia articles or show a random xkcd comic, just to name a few examples.

-See [getting-started.md](getting-started.md) for more information on how to get started with the bot.
+See [getting-started.md](getting-started.md) for information on how to get started with the bot.

 _Note: So far the bot it has only been tested against the